vcz-fr/blog/_drafts/2020-04-14-automating-postman.md

 helps locating the components to change to implement certain features or locating the relative origin of an error, it does not prevent errors from happening in the first place.

-> Well executed, Testing can thread safety nets for your services.
+> Well executed, Testing can thread safety nets for services.

 There are all sorts of tests out there.
 Some will analyze a few lines at best, others a module or two at a time and others will call chucks of the whole application, if not the ecosystem.
-You can test for code syntax, feature completeness, avoiding regressions, code minimalism, performance, thread and memory safety, security, etc. Before starting out on this topic, make sure your team knows about its needs.
+It is possible to test for code syntax, feature completeness, avoiding regressions, code minimalism, performance, thread and memory safety, security, etc. Before starting out on this topic, it is necessary to make sure the team knows about its needs.

 Typically, tests should verify the following:
-1. The application compiles: otherwise you cannot even build it;
+1. The application compiles;
 1. The application works: it does what it claims;
 1. The application works **well**: it is performant, secure, maintainable, etc.

-That last element represents your team's concerns while the others are common to all projects.
-You may decide to add steps before and after the aforementioned ones like syntax checking, also known as _linting_, validating dependencies, package size, etc. These are all elements to consider as the structure hereby presented is in no way complete; it is merely a framework of a classical Continuous Integration and Delivery pipeline.
+That last element represents the concerns the team might have expressed while the others are common to all projects.
+It is still possible to add steps before and after the aforementioned ones like syntax checking, also known as _linting_, validating dependencies, package size, etc. These are all elements to consider as the structure hereby presented is in no way complete; it is merely a framework of a classical Continuous Integration and Delivery pipeline.

-Validating that an application is performant or maintainable means that you can extract and compare KPIs somewhere.
+Validating that an application is performant or maintainable means that there exists a way to extract and compare KPIs somewhere.
 Testing its security or safety can rely on the detection of known anti-patterns.
-Checking the formatting depends on known configuration, namely your _linter_ rules.
+Checking the formatting depends on known configuration, namely _linter_ rules.
 Everything here is clearly defined and repeatable across projects.
 However, this cannot be said of the assessment that an application does what it claims.

 The [Test Pyramid](https://martinfowler.com/bliki/TestPyramid.html) is a construct that is often used to explain the way a service should be tested: lots of small, fast and inexpensive **Unit tests** to validate the foundational layer, the code that has a small and clearly defined responsibility, then less moderate **Integration tests** to prove these bricks can interact and work together and finally less slow and expensive **End-To-End tests** that run real life scenarios across the service.
-A common distribution for these tests is 70% - 20% - 10%, which means 10% of the test cases of your collection should relate to the whole application.
+A common distribution for these tests is 70% - 20% - 10%, which means 10% of the test cases should relate to the whole application.

-Making sure that the smaller components of your application work before testing larger components is crucial.
-Your end users will report errors that cannot be directly translated to patches, that is why their reported errors must be converted to tests for all the layers and especially the related code units. **Unit tests** are fast and can be run in parallel, which makes them perfect to for local execution.
+Making sure that the smaller components of the application work before testing larger components is crucial.
+End users will report errors that cannot be directly translated to patches, that is why their reported errors must be converted to tests for all the layers and especially the related code units. **Unit tests** are fast and can be run in parallel, which makes them perfect to for local execution.